JosephYostos/Compliance-workshop/01-connect-cluster/assignment.md

     In this track, this is what you'll learn:
     - Design and build calico security policies
-    - Understand DNS-based policies
+    - Advanced reporting and visibility
-    - simplifying security design using NetworkSets
+    - End-to-end encryption
 tabs:
 - title: Shell
   type: terminal